URL of this page: //medlineplus.gov/ency/article/003369.htm

 After the sample is taken, it is sent to the laboratory for evaluation.

-Your doctor will ask you to lie flat for at least one hour after the lumbar puncture.
+Your health care provider will ask you to lie flat for at least one hour after the lumbar puncture.
 You may develop a headache after the lumbar puncture.
 If it happens, fluids and drinking caffeinated beverages such as coffee, tea or soda may help.

 How to Prepare for the Test

-Your health care provider will tell you how to prepare for lumbar puncture.
+Your provider will tell you how to prepare for lumbar puncture.
+Make sure to let them know all of the medicines you are taking in case any adjustment is needed.

 Why the Test is Performed